toyotadriver/MarchCat/README.md

 Simple image hosting service for Docker.
-This is a main service, storage is in the
+This is the main service, Storage is in the

 [MarchCat Storage](https://github.com/toyotadriver/Marchcat-Storage)